Nour El Sherbini

+Nour Atef Ahmed Zaki El Sherbini (نُور عَاطِف أَحْمَد زَكِيّ الشَّرْبِينِيّ; born 1 November 1995) is an Egyptian professional squash player.

+She holds the record with Malaysian Nicol David for having won the most women's world individual titles.
+The eight world titles were achieved in 2015, 2016, 2018–19, 2019–20, 2020–21, 2022, 2023 and 2025.

+She has been ranked as the world No. 1 in women's singles by the Women's Squash Association (WSA), on several occasions, has won the British Open four times and as of May 2025 has 44 PSA titles to her name.

 Early life

-Nour was born and has been raised in Alexandria, Egypt.
+Nour was born and raised in Alexandria, Egypt.
 She started playing squash when she was 6 years old, and was already participating in tournaments before she was 8.

-She is training in Alexandria Sporting Club (ASC) in Alexandria-EGYPT.
+She trained at Alexandria Sporting Club (ASC) in Alexandria.

 Her brother Omar el Sherbini kept her interested in squash as she would spend time watching him and learning from his sessions.
-She confirmed that sports run in her family: "My father used to be a football player and a good swimmer.
+She has said that sports runs in her family: "My father used to be a football player and a good swimmer.
 Also my mum was a good athlete".

-Early career
+Junior career

-She won the British Junior Open Under-13 category in 2007 and 2008.
+Nour won the British Junior Open Under-13 category in 2007 and 2008.
 On 28 November 2009, Sherbini was awarded the 2009 Young WISPA Squash Player of the Year.
-As she explains: "By time I gained more confidence and become more steady that made me able to win most of the titles of the local tournaments in Egypt, till reaching the British open and my first international titles.
+As she explains: "By time I gained more confidence and become [sic.] more steady that made me able to win most of the titles of the local tournaments in Egypt, till reaching the British open and my first international titles.
 My first BJO title was such a push for more titles starting from under 13 years old till under 15, titles in a row".

 A few months after her 13th birthday, she joined WISPA in early 2009, and in April she announced her arrival by losing to world top liner Engy Kheirallah in a tight 3/1 at the Heliopolis Open.
 After having reached the final of the ATCO Miro event in June, also in Cairo, Sherbini was stopped by Kheirallah in her bid for her first WISPA Tour title.
 On August 2, 2009, at 13, Sherbini became the youngest world champion in the history of the sport when she won the women's title at the World Junior squash Championships (U-19).
 As she explained: "Reaching the most important moment of my life, I was chosen to represent Egypt in the world open junior championship taking place in Chennai, India.
 To win the title was a dream, but to take it and feel the taste of victory was a dream came true.
 Adding the World Team title made it looks extraordinary".